breatheco-de/content/src/content/lesson/how-to-use-git-version-control-system.md

 These commands perform the following operations.
 Let the current head be called *current*, and the head to be merged called *merge*:

 + Identify the common ancestor of *current* and *merge*.
 Call it *ancestor-commit*.
 + Deal with the easy cases.
 If the *ancestor-commit* equals merge, then do nothing.
-If *ancestor-commit* equals current, then do a **fast forward merge.**
+If *ancestor-commit* equals current, then do a **fast forward merge**.
 + Otherwise, determine the changes between the *ancestor-commit* and *merge*.
 + Attempt to merge those changes into the files in *current*.
 + If there were no conflicts, create a new commit with two parents: *current* and *merge.*  Set current (and *HEAD*) to point to this new commit, and update the working files for the project accordingly.